CarlaBuongiorno/The-Collector/README.md

 * The first image (on the home page) of the site was chosen as a background for the Title.
 It is a 'wall' of comic books.
 It gives the user an idea of what the site is about - comic book collections.
 * The bursts that are seen on the home page are typical of what you might find inside comic books.
 * The avatars chosen are of popular superheros.
 By adding avatars, I wanted to give the user the feeling that their profile is personalized and fun.
-* The default image when adding a comic book was chosen as everyone knows superman and it was the first superman comic book - A true collector's piece.
+* The default image when adding a comic book was chosen as __Superman Action Comics__ as everyone knows Superman and it was the first Superman comic book - A true collector's piece.

 ### Wireframes